Mohna0310/mohna0310.github.io/index.md

 <br> <b>May '23</b>: Our paper on "Zero-shot Approach to Overcome Perturbation Sensitivity of Prompts" has been accepted at ACL 2023.<br>
 <br> <b>March '23</b>: Awarded 2nd position for 7th Annual Research Competition at Iowa State University.<br>
 <b>Sep '22</b>: Selected to represent Iowa State University for the prestigious and competitive Grace Hopper Celebration.<br>
+<br> <b>Aug '21</b>: Presented our paper and poster "Open-Domain Aspect-Opinion Co-Mining with Double-Layer Span Extraction", at the SIGKDD, 2022 conference in Washington D.C.<br>
 <br> <b>Aug '22</b>: Awarded Student Travel Award for SIGKDD 2022.<br>
 <br> <b>July '22</b>: I served as Review member at HCOMP 2022.<br>
 <br> <b>July '22</b>: I served as Review member at EMNLP 2022.<br>